iManagement

 Key principle

-You do not look for the queen; you look for proof of her presence by observing her egg-laying.
+You are not looking for the queen — you are looking for proof of her presence by observing her laying.

 In the vast majority of cases, the presence of correctly laid eggs is a reliable indicator of a functional queen.
-Systematically searching for the queen is unnecessary during most inspections: it increases the risk of crushing her, prolongs the opening and often provides no additional information.
+Systematically searching for the queen is, for most inspections, an unnecessary practice: it increases the risk of crushing her, prolongs the opening, and usually provides no additional information.

 Caution when interpreting eggs

-More rarely, particularly in laying worker colonies, eggs may also be observed.
-They are often multiple in the same cell and sometimes attached to the cell walls rather than to the bottom.
-This situation is usually accompanied by very irregular brood and predominantly drone brood, as well as an unusually high number of drones.
+Less commonly, particularly in drone-laying colonies, eggs may also be observed.
+They are then often multiple in the same cell, sometimes attached to the cell walls rather than the base.
+This situation is generally accompanied by a very patchy and predominantly male brood pattern.
+In addition, a greater number of drones than usual is observed.

 Presence of queen cells

-In practice, the number and location of queen cells can provide additional information:
+In practice, the position and number of queen cells can provide additional indications:

 • The presence of several queen cells, often located at the edges or bottom of frames, is frequently associated with preparation for swarming, particularly during periods of strong colony dynamics.

-• Conversely, the presence of one or very few isolated queen cells within the brood is more often observed during requeening, when a colony replaces an ageing or failing queen.
+• Conversely, the presence of one or very few isolated queen cells within the brood is more often observed during requeening, when the colony is replacing an ageing or failing queen.

-These elements must always be interpreted in combination with brood condition, season and overall colony behaviour, and never as isolated decision criteria.
+These elements must, however, always be interpreted in combination with the state of the brood, the season, and the general behaviour of the colony, and not as isolated decision criteria.

 Associated behaviours

-Marked and persistent ventilation (buzzing) inside the hive or at the entrance can be observed in various situations.
-Most often, it corresponds to normal regulation of temperature, humidity or nectar.
-Only in combination with other abnormal signals (absence of brood, agitation, irregular egg-laying, increased drone presence) can it acquire diagnostic value.
+Pronounced and persistent roaring inside the hive or at the entrance can be observed in various situations.
+Most often, it corresponds to normal regulation of temperature, humidity, or nectar.
+Only in combination with other abnormal signals (absence of brood, agitation, irregular laying, more drones than usual) can it take on diagnostic value.

-Queen marking is not essential for diagnosis.
-However, in certain targeted contexts (monitoring, requeening, breeding, teaching), it can facilitate identification and help reduce opening time during specific inspections.
+Marking the queen is not essential for diagnosis.
+However, in certain targeted contexts (colony monitoring, requeening, queen rearing, teaching), it can facilitate identification and help reduce opening time during specific inspections.

 Learn more: